-If you have a consistent, driven approach to creating content, then you’re likely seeing results, in many shapes and forms, build steadily over time.
+If you have a consistent, driven approach to creating content, then you’re likely seeing results over time.

 But if you have no strategy at all, or if your approach is to create content only when you’re inspired, that’s a bit like throwing your content against the wall and hoping it sticks…

 If you want to…